DrLex0/print3d-microvac-turbo/README.md

 ![Motor dimensions](images/motor-dimensions.png)

+It looks like this motor is a cheap clone of the Mabuchi *RE-140RA.* You can get these clones from the usual sources like AliExpress.
+My first motor endured almost 2 years of quite intensive use before its brushes were completely gone.
+Two things probably contributed to wear:
+1. I hadn't sealed any of the holes in the housing, so fine dust that got past my crude filter could enter the motor,
+2. I added some oil to the bearings at regular intervals, to combat noise that was probably caused by the fine dust grinding away the bearings.
+I mostly added oil at the rear, because this was easily accessible (although the noise actually seems to come mostly from the front bearing).
+The oil mixed with the dust and became a grinding paste that lodged itself between the brushes and commutator, eventually destroying the brushes.

+So, learning from the above, the lifespan can probably be improved by sealing all holes in the motor housing, and only applying minimal amounts of oil, preferably only to the front bearing.\
+I doubt whether genuine Mabuchis would last much longer.
+It makes sense to simply buy a stockpile of whatever you can get cheaply.
+Replacing the motor is easy, especially when using pluggable contacts.

 Any motor with roughly similar specs and dimensions should be suitable.
-Unless you're extremely lucky with the dimensions, you will need to model your own motor mount.
+If you use a different model of motor, you will need to model your own motor mount.
 It may be a good idea to try a *drone motor* which will certainly be able to displace a lot of air.
 However, keep in mind that there will be an upper limit to the speed you can drive the impeller before it explodes into bits.
 Make sure to wear eye protection if you plan to find this speed limit… Also consider that the impeller will tend to spin faster inside the enclosure than in free air, especially when the inlet is obstructed.

 The battery I used is a 220 mAh 551240 LiPo which came from a Chinese ‘spy pen’ gadget, the one [I reviewed here](https://www.dr-lex.be/hardware/spypen_review.html).
 After the protection circuit of this battery failed, I tried to find a replacement and this proved very difficult.
 This bare battery remained in my stockpile of loose parts until I decided to use it for this project, with a basic protection circuit attached to it.
 In other words, you will likely need to adapt the 3D model to fit a battery you can easily obtain.
 A slightly higher capacity than 220 mAh may be recommended although autonomy is pretty decent even with this small value.